psycopg/psycopg/docs/api/errors.rst

 DB-API exceptions
 -----------------

-In compliance with the DB-API, all the exceptions raised by ``psycopg3`` derive from the following classes:
+In compliance with the DB-API, all the exceptions raised by Psycopg derive from the following classes:

 .. parsed-literal::